MohsenAlyafei/nArabicWords/README.md

 3. With the feature and option using **{Subject [array]}**, a simple wrapper function can be added to create a tool for converting currency numbers to the equivalent Arabic text.

+## 8. NUmber to Arabic Words Summary Table

+The following table lists the numbers to Arabic words basic rules.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/pls2unvshrtjhnpb12z2.png)